mvolkmann/blog/src/swift/Concurrency.md

 This enables iterating over the lines found at a URL asynchronously.

-The following code demonstrates reading the lines in a CSV file found at a URL.
+The following code demonstrates reading the lines in a CSV file found at a `URL`.
 Each row of the CSV data provides information about a city.
 There are ten columns in each row.
 The last column holds a state abbreviation.
-We must use the `await` keyword to wait for each line to be delivered.
+The `await` keyword must be used to wait for each line to be delivered.
-We can filter the lines to only get data for cities in a given state.
+The lines can be filtered to only get data for cities in a given state.

 ```swift
 let citiesURL = "https://people.sc.fsu.edu/~jburkardt/data/csv/cities.csv"